 Electron accelerators generate electron beams by applying electric fields to accelerate electrons through a vacuum tube.
 Different types of electron accelerators exist, including linear accelerators (LINACs) and cyclotrons, each with its own acceleration mechanism.
 The energy and intensity of the electron beam can be precisely controlled, allowing for tailored applications.
 Supply chain considerations involve the procurement of high-voltage power supplies, vacuum systems, and specialised accelerator components.
 Logistical challenges include the transportation and installation of complex equipment.
-Accessibility for developing countries is limited by the high cost and technical expertise required for operation and maintenance.
+Accessibility for developing countries is influenced by the high cost and technical expertise required for operation and maintenance.
 However, smaller and more affordable electron accelerators are becoming available.

 Overview